ertjaet/SublimePro/Readme.md

 # SublimePro

 SublimePro is a Sublime Text 2 plugin that lets you quickly open [pro](https://github.com/trishume/pro) projects in Sublime Text.
+It works 60% of the time, every time!

 # Usage